 First Ford logos in history

-The signature was devoid of changes, while the bird logo was altered once again; it became even faster and aggressive looking.
+The signature was devoid of changes, while the bird logo was altered once again; it became even faster and aggressively looking.
 Wings, drawn with clear and legible lines, were striving onwards no matter what.
 However, this ford logo was denied by Henry himself.
 He didn’t like it.
 The was accepted fast and removed fast.
 The time had come to search for a new idea.

 How was the ford logo drawn

 An oval it was, and the oval it is.
 Yes, that very one which is now popular, became that a long time ago; and it happened really quick we must say.
-Contemporary designers might deem it being too trivial and ordinary, but given the time period it was one of the best options possible.
+Contemporary designers might deem it to be too trivial and ordinary, but given the time period, it was one of the best options possible.
 Actually, it hasn’t changed much since then.
 Ford logo history evolution reveals that a good logo has its uses for at least a century or so.
 It can be altered a bit, a few changes would never hurt, but the logo basis remains.